2013–14 Liberian First Division League

 The 2013–14 Liberian First Division League (known as the LFA-Cellcom First Division League for sponsorship reasons) is the 41st season of the Liberian Premier League, the Liberian professional league for association football clubs, since the league's establishment in 1956.
 The season was expected to start on Sunday 20 October 2013 but was pushed back to commence on Sunday, 27 October 2013 instead.
-The 2013–2014 season will conclude on Sunday 23 February 2014.
+The 2013–2014 season concluded on Sunday 23 February 2014.
 The fixtures were announced on 12 October 2013.

 Teams

 A total of 12 teams are contesting the league, including 10 sides from the 2013 season and two promoted from the 2013 Second Division League.
 On 24 July 2013, NPA Anchors and Keitrace FC earned promotion from the 2013 Second Division League.
 Keitrace FC claimed a promotion place, after finishing second behind Barrack Young Controllers II – a feeder side of Barrack Young Controllers.
 Keitrace FC will be playing in the First Division for the first time while NPA Anchors would be returning to the top flight after they were relegated during the 2012 Liberian Premier League season.

 The two teams replaced Gedi & Sons F.C. and Nimba United F.C. who were both relegated to the Second Division.